Dhanashree

-Dhanashree is a raga.
+Dhanasree is a raga.
 It prominently appears in the Sikh tradition from northern India and is part of the Guru Granth Sahib.

 Raga Dhanashree appears in the Ragmala as a ragini of Malkauns and currently is a member of the Kafi thaat.
 It closely resembles Bhimpalasi in musical content but the vadis and moods are different (Described Below).
 Dhanashree is performed in the early afternoon and presents a cheerful, happy mood.
 It provided the setting for hymns by Guru Nanak, Guru Amar Das, Guru Ram Das, Guru Arjan and Guru Tegh Bahadar for a total of 101 hymns.

 The following represents the order of notes that can be used on the ascending and descending phase of the composition and the primary and secondary notes: